 If you go to one of these, the DM (or other players) will usually lend you a set of dice to get you rolling.
 If no one there has dice, you could always download a free dice-rolling app on your smartphone.

 Note: Many beginner-friendly games provide premade character sheets for you!
-You can also make your character sheet online using DND Beyond and view it on your phone or tablet while playing.
+You can also make your character sheet online using DND Beyond and view it on your phone while playing.

 Playing D&D: The Cheap Path

 If you've decided that you want to dive into the game, you can drop a few bucks on some of the basics to make the game a better experience.

 First things first, get yourself a set of dice—such as these cheapies on Amazon, which were what I used when starting out and they served me quite well: